bitspook/saunf/readme.md

 -   I write a lot of introductory documentation.
 Saunf should allow me to pick parts from this document and build a readme file
--   I keep a list of todo items within the [saunf-doc](#saunf-doc).
+-   I keep a list of todo items within the *saunf-doc*.
 Saunf should allow me to sync these with Github issues.
 -   I maintain a glossary for every project to establish a ubiquitous language.
 Saunf should enable me to utilize this glossary to more effectively achieve my goal of establishing a ubiquitous language.